LHNCBC/ucum-lhc/README.md

         between fromUnit and the base units, so the returned magnitude is likely not useful as a scale factor for other conversions (i.e., it only has validity and usefulness for the input values that produced it).
-* unitToExp: a map of base units in uStr to their exponent
+* unitToExp: a map of base units in fromUnit to their exponent

 ### Download the GitHub repository